kobbyasomani/t1a3-terminal-app/README.md

 - [**Download the ZIP file**](https://github.com/kobbyasomani/t1a3-terminal-app/archive/refs/heads/main.zip) from this GitHub repository.
 - Unzip the file.
 - Open your terminal or command prompt application.
-- Navigate to the src directory in your terminal.
+- Navigate to the 't1a3-terminal-app-main' directory in your terminal.
 - Use the commands 'bash guess.sh' or './guess.sh' in your terminal or command prompt to run the guessing game.
 - Have fun!